Stayl045/stephans-code-journal/README.md

 #### NPM Steps

 1. in the ternimal, type `npm init`
-2. In the ternima again type: `npm install -D tailwindcss`
+2. In the ternimal again type: `npm install -D tailwindcss`
 3. add to a `tailwind.css` file or whatever name you choose:
    @tailwind base;
    @tailwind components;
    @tailwind utilities;
 4. Use `npx tailwindcss init --full` in the ternimal instead of what it says on the tailwind website
-5. in the terminal: npx tailwindcss -i assets/css/tailwind.css -o assets/css/main.css --watch
+5. in the terminal: `npx tailwindcss -i assets/css/tailwind.css -o assets/css/main.css --watch`
 6. In the `package.json` file within the `scripts` add `build: "npx tailwindcss -i assets/css/tailwind.css -o assets/css/main.css --watch",`
+7. Add `"*.html"` to the `tailwind.config.json`
-7. In the terminal, `npm run build`
+8. In the terminal, `npm run build`
-8. In the ternimal, `npm run dev` (only run on developer with the installed framework.
+9. In the ternimal, `npm run dev` (only run on developer with the installed framework.
 Ex nuxt)
-9. This should allow me to use `root` styles in my `index.html`
+10. This should allow me to use `root` styles in my `index.html`

+#### Installing Nuxt After

+1. npm init nuxt-app <project-name>
+2. add modules
+3. to add: ex. npm install -D @nuxt/image
+4. Add `'@nuxt/image'` to the `modules` in the `nuxt.config` folder (makesure to comment the url above where found it)

 ## February 24th Notes